ab 15.11.2020 - Die Sammlung

 shore and took possession of it and took possession of its coasts.
 Th en they

-east coast of al-Andalus and appeared on the coast of Tudmir.
+returned to the east coast of al-Andalus and appeared on the coast of Tudmir.

-Th en they came to the fortress
+Th en they came to the fortress (h. u s.

 n) of Orihuela.
 Th ey went to Ifranja